CoderJae777/Scala/ScalaNotes1stHalf.md

 ---

-_This markdown file documents everything learned in 50.054 Compiler Design and Program Analysis related to Scala_
+_This markdown file documents everything learned in Week 1 to 6 of 50.054 Compiler Design and Program Analysis related to Scala_

 - [Scala](#scala)
 - [Lambda Calculus to Scala](#lambda-calculus-to-scala)